 Formally established in 1813, Barranquilla's history actually stretches back to 1533!

-And unlike any other major city in Colombia, Barranquilla was neither founded deliberately by the Spanish nor built on the site of a pre-Columbian settlement.
+And unlike any other major city in Colombia, locals tell us that Barranquilla was neither founded deliberately by the Spanish nor built on the site of a pre-Columbian settlement.
 Instead, the city arose organically as a trading port on Colombia’s northern coast.

 Locals tell us that for four days and nights, the city is transformed into one giant party—streets are packed with revelers, drinks flow freely, music pumps, dancing abounds.
 Carnival is an experience that can’t be missed.
 The festival dates all the way back to the 19th century and continues to get bigger and better every year.
 Get ready for the time of your life because this festival is one of the best experiences Colombia has to offer.

-Barranquilla’s cuisine puts a delicious Caribbean twist on classic Colombian food.
-A signature Barranquilla dish is fried catfish which is extremely fresh and flavorful.
-You also can't go to Barranquilla without indulging in some of Colombia’s best dishes like fried egg arepa and delectable pastries like pandebono.
-Be sure to chat with a Hero for personal restaurant recommendations!
+Locals tell us that a signature Barranquilla dish is fried catfish which is extremely fresh and flavorful.
+They say that you can't go to Barranquilla without indulging in some of Colombia’s best dishes like fried egg arepa and delectable pastries like pandebono.